BriRob/Pixtagram/README.md

 # Pixtagram

-Pixtagram is a pixel perfect clone of [Instagram](https://www.instagram.com/) where users can share posts with other users.
+Pixtagram is a pixel perfect clone of dark mode [Instagram](https://www.instagram.com/) where users can share posts with other users.
 They can show their support by liking and commenting other's posts.

 Check out [Pixtagram](https://pixtagramapp.herokuapp.com/)